 Relationships with families

-Your relationships with their parents influences an infant or toddler’s view of you, as infants and toddlers rely on their parents and family members as important referees.
+Relationships between teachers and parents influences an infant or toddler’s view of their teachers, as they rely on their parents and family members as important referees.
 They are more likely to accept and build a relationship with a new caregiver when they sense that he or she meets their parents’ approval, so building relationships with families is an important part of the transition and settling process for a new child.
-In addition, because infants’ and toddlers’ development takes place in varied family, cultural and linguistic contexts, relationships with families help you to understand the lives that children and parents lead.
-Developing a solid relationship base or history requires getting to know the child’s context and family.
-In this way you can develop sensitivity and understanding towards diverse values, beliefs, expectations and aspirations, and draw on the expertise of the parents who know their own child and his or her communications and routines very well.
+In addition, because infants’ and toddlers’ development takes place in varied family, cultural and linguistic contexts, relationships with families help teachers to understand the lives that children and parents lead.
+Developing a solid relationship base requires getting to know the child’s context and family.
+In this way teachers can develop sensitivity and understanding towards diverse values, beliefs, expectations and aspirations, and draw on the expertise of the parents who know their own child and his or her communications and routines very well.

 Developing warm, trusting relationships and open, pleasant and relaxed communication with families enables teachers to work collaboratively with families to provide the best care and learning experiences for children.
 A very important part of the teacher’s role is to value and support relationships between parents and children.
 Teachers can use their relationships with parents to promote the pedagogical value of parents enjoying their children’s company and spending time in reciprocal interactions with them from a very young age.
 There are many ways in which teachers can facilitate ongoing information-sharing and collaboration with families through home and centre visits, and daily written and verbal communications and dialogue.
 It might be useful to discuss relationship goals and how the child’s relationships are developing to see how families might be able to contribute to this.
 Look for ways to strengthen parents’ relationships with their child as well as their relationship with teachers and the early childhood setting.